grime3ja/grime3ja/README.md

           - Self hosted email server.
 Inspiration behind this was when Google announced that they can read emails to train their AI.
 I do not like not having my privacy put at rist, so they can't do that with my own email server.
           - Self hosted web server.
 Inspiration behind this is that I am cheap, and do not want to pay to host my websites.
           - grimeSH.
 A CLI that will be able to do typical Linux-like commands and also run some of my own projects that run in the command line.
 Inspiration behind this is I have always wanted something that can natively run my projects that I write, so why not write my own command line.
+  - I also have projects that I have done for school that are private repositories to abide by the honor code.
+Those can be available by request (reach out personally or make a pull request on my profile README with information including a email and/or phone number to reach out to)
+    - These projects include but are not limited to:
+      - DHCP Client/Server
+      - PintOS Implementation
+      - x86 Elf File Interpreter
+      - More available on request, these are just the main projects I have done in the fields I am interested in
 - Experience with:
   - Programming Languages: Proficient in C, Java, Python, Intermediate in MySQL, Rust, Ruby, Haskell, JavaScript, Beginner in C#, PostgreSQL, HTML, CSS
   - Technologies: GitHub/Git